TITLE 8 SOCIAL SERVICES

 8.100.100.16 NONDISCRIMINATION/PROGRAM ACCESS AND DELIVERY OF SERVICE:

-A. Statement of nondiscrimination: HSD programs must be administered in a manner which makes sure that no person is denied any aid, care, services or other benefits on the grounds of race, color, age, sex, handicap, religious creed, national origin or political beliefs, or is otherwise subjected to unlawful discrimination.
+A. Statement of nondiscrimination: HCA programs must be administered in a manner which makes sure that no person is denied any aid, care, services or other benefits on the grounds of race, color, age, sex, handicap, religious creed, national origin or political beliefs, or is otherwise subjected to unlawful discrimination.

-(1) Complaint form: Individuals wishing to file complaints with HSD may use forms provided by ISD on request.
+(1) Complaint form: Individuals wishing to file complaints with HCA may use forms provided by ISD on request.
 A letter or statement, written or oral, expressing a belief of being unlawfully discriminated against is also accepted as a complaint.

 (2) Unwritten complaints: If an individual alleges that a discriminatory act has been committed, but refuses or is reluctant to put the complaint in writing, the person receiving the complaint does so.